14 Activites for Spring Break for Utah Families

 • Shopping Day – You may be thinking I’ve lost my mind with this one!
 But shopping with kids can be a really good way to teach them about money or you can just go window shopping.
 This would be a fun one if you have girls but there are lots of fun stores that boys love too, Scheels, Cabela’s or The Lego Store.
 For a slightly different twist, give each child a dollar and let them choose a gift at the dollar store for another member of the family and exchange them over lunch or dinner.

 • Service Day – Even young kids recognize the good feeling of doing something kind for someone else, but it can be tricky to find service opportunities for kids.
 Think of someone who could use some help and take them a meal, visit, or do yard work for them.
 There are also opportunities to donate blankets and more to Primary Children’s Hospital.
-For more possibilities, go to Utah Commission on Volunteers.
+For more possibilities, go to Just Serve.

 • Movie Day – Go see a movie in the theater (tips for saving money at the movies here).
 But if going out to a movie isn’t in the cards then rent or download a movie at home.
 For a more creative approach, let the kids write, direct and shoot their own movie.
 Either way you do it, don’t forget the popcorn!

 • New Day – I have a tendency to get in a rut and always do the same things, eat the same things and go the same places.
 So for one whole day try to do NEW things.
-Try a new recipe, a new place to eat (see some great deals here), new park, new game or new activity (check out these coupons for fun activities).
+Try a new recipe, a new place to eat, new park, new game or new activity (check out these coupons for fun activities).

 • Art Day – How much fun would breakfast be if you let your kids paint on their toast?
 Then visit a museum of art near you (check with your closest University or college), go to a hands on art studio, such as Color Me Mine or find fun art projects or craft kits to do at home.
 Your budding artists will be hungry so plan a colorful snack, Skittles, Rainbow Twizzlers or colorful fruit kabobs.